manticoresoftware/manticoresearch/docs/sphinxql_reference/update_syntax.rst

 Multiple attributes and values can be specified in a single statement.
 Both RT and disk indexes are supported.

-All attributes types (int, bigint, float, MVA), except for strings and JSON attributes, can be dynamically updated.
+All attributes types (int, bigint, float, MVA, JSON(see below)), except for strings attributes, can be dynamically updated.

 ``where_condition`` has the same syntax as in the SELECT statement (see :ref:`select_syntax` for